-Through a command line interface, such as SSH or serial console, the Crypto Officer should use the fips compliant command (synonymous with Configure FIPS mode command) to enable the FIPS mode of operation.
+Through a command line interface, such as SSH or serial console, the Crypto-Officer should use the fips compliant command to enable the FIPS mode of operation.
 This will alter various server settings as described above.
-See Figure 6 - FIPS Compliance in CLI.
+See Figure 6.
 The fips server command is used for the FIPS status server configuration.
 The show fips status command returns the current FIPS mode configuration.